August Adolph Gennerich: Career

-Personal life
+Death

 Gennerich died of a heart attack in the early hours of December 1, 1936, in Buenos Aires, Argentina, while dancing in a restaurant.
 Gennerich was 50.
-Following his death, his body was returned to Washington DC on the USS Indianapolis and was laid in state at the White House on December 16; he was subsequently buried in New York City.
+Following his death, his body was returned to Washington DC on the USS Indianapolis and was laid in state in the East Room of the White House on December 16; he was subsequently buried in New York City.
 In a letter to his wife shortly after Gennerich's death, Franklin Roosevelt wrote "Good old Gus was the kind of loyal friend who simply cannot be replaced".